 Once you have collected data from your experiments, you need to analyze it to establish which channels are worth pursuing.
 To do this, there are two main areas of focus:

-You need to create your ideal customer profile, understand who your customer is.
-Talk to people, conduct research.
+You need to create your ideal customer profile, and understand who your customer is.
+Talk to people, and conduct research.

 Online tools are great, but nothing beats getting out of your office and talking to people – or at least virtually via Zoom.